AdobeDocs/workfront.en/help/classic/administration-and-setup/customize-workfront/use-layout-templates/create-and-manage-layout-templates.md

 1. Ensure that **Revert users with this template to legacy My Work in place of Home** is disabled.
 1. Ensure users are assigned to the layout template.

-   For more information see the section [Assign people](#assigning-people) in this article.
+   For more information see the section [Assign people](#assign-people) in this article.

 1. (Conditional) If you had to disable the Revert users setting, click **Save layout template**.

-##### When users see the My Work area by default and cannot switch to the Home area
+##### When users see the My Work area by default and cannot switch to the Home area {#when-users-see-the-my-work-area-by-default-and-cannot-switch-to-the-home-area}

 1. Go to **Setup** > **Interface** >**layout templates**.